 Class of Accommodation: You might have booked some rooms in 4 or 5-star hotels.

 TIP: Downgrade to cheaper, less sumptuous digs.
 The French star-rating system is a good one.
 Perhaps you could stand a drop down by one star level.
 If you are thrilled to stay in a four-star, you probably won't be too miserable in a three-star.

-Sometimes these lesser-rated hotels are even nicer than their peers a notch up.
-The French rating system does not take into account things like ambience and friendly, helpful staff except in the top range of Palace Hotels.
+Sometimes lesser-rated hotels are even nicer than their peers a notch up.
+The French rating system doesn't take into account things like ambience and friendly, helpful staff except in the top range of Palace Hotels.

 - Check out my recommendations on good Budget Chains